Grants

 What are you looking for in a LingComm grant application?

-We’re looking for projects that bring linguistics to broader audiences in engaging ways.
+We’re looking for projects that bring linguistics to broader audiences in new and engaging ways.

 We’re open to any area of linguistics, but we encourage projects to pick a specific topic, theme, and/or audience rather than a general “what is linguistics” aimed at everyone.
-It may help to do some searches and look through the Resources page to see what already exists — what makes your project different?
+It may help to do some searches and look through the Resources page to see what already exists — what makes your project different from what’s already available?

 Why do you ask about new audiences?